 EOP has established agreements that provide significant reduction in fees of various graduate/professional school admission exam prep courses for low-income EOP students.
 Our current agreements include:

-- Blueprint: One time 50% fee reduction for LSAT exam prep course.
+Princeton Review: One time 50% fee reduction for any exam prep course

-- Princeton Review: One time 50% fee reduction for any exam prep course.
+Blueprint: One time 50% fee reduction for LSAT exam prep course

 Letter of low-income verification